THE CASTLE AND ITS HISTORY

 The War of the Indepence

-During this stage, the most profound changes that the fortress has undergone throughout its history took place.
-These, specifically, took place in the period between January 1810 and September 1812 when the Napoleonic army transformed the fortress of Jaen into the largest and most important base of the French army in the High Guadalquivir.
-For this, a multitude of refurbishment works were undertaken with new buildings, and in many cases altering the previous structures.
-When the French troops withdrew from Jaen, they blew up a large part of the buildings, damaging seriously some parts of the fortress.
+They took place between January 1810 and September 1812 when the Napoleonic army modified the fortress and turned it into the largest and most important base of the French army in the High Guadalquivir area.
+Therefore a great number of works were carried out, refurbished and strenghtened it and in many cases changed the previous structures.
+When the French troops withdrew from Jaén, they blew a large part of the buildings up, damaging seriously some parts of the fortress.

 Present

-After the French withdrawal, there were several attempsts at the beginning of the 20th century to recover part of its former splendor.
-At the beginning of the second half of the 20th century, the construction of a tourist hotel began on the area occupied by the remains of the Old Islamic Fortress.
-At the end of the 20th century, and up to day, restoration and archaeological study works as well as readjustment have been carried out for tourist and cultural purposes of Santa Catalina Castle.
+After the French withdrawal, at the beginning of the 20th century, the nacitonal gouvernment tried to restore part of its former splendor.
+At the beginning of the second half of the 20th century, a hotel was built, the parador on the area occupied by the remains of the Old Islamic Fortress.
+At the end of the 20th century, and up to day, restoration and archaeological works have been carried out as well as many other changes.
+Nowadays an Interpretive Centre has been open to the public.